Table of Contents

 Who Licenses Mental Health Facilities in California?

 The process of obtaining a license for a new mental health center is something that begins in the early planning stages.
-In California, the agency you will work with is the Department of Health Care Services (DHCS).
-Short-term residential therapeutic programs (STRTP) are inpatient programs that provide a broad range of services that are under the DHCS.
+In California, the agency you will work with is the Department of Social Services (DSS) and depending on the license type possibly the Department of Health Care Services (DHCS).
+Social Rehabilitation Facilities for adults and Group Homes for children offer inpatient licensing and certification that cover a broad range of services for these populations.

 Addiction treatment centers are also licensed under the DHCS.
 Programs that exceed the minimum state standards and are in excellent standing with state standards compliance are then DHCS certified.
 California requires all licensed rehabs to also obtain at least one DCHS level of care designation.
 This LOC designation may be obtained from either the state or ASAM or both.